Cloud-Code-AI/kaizen/README.md

 CloudCode utilizes a GitHub app to perform actions like PR review and description updates.
 Here is a quick link to set up your own GitHub App: [docs/pages/github_app.md](docs/pages/github_app.md)

 Deploy the API using Docker Compose:
 ```
 docker-compose up
 ```

+You can also configure features by tweaking the config.json file.

 **NOTE:** You need to create a `.env` file by copying `.env.example` and also store the PEM file for the GitHub app as `GITHUB_APP_KEY.pem`.